What is worm composting?

 You can use vermicompost in all the same ways you’d use regular compost.
 The only thing to bear in mind is that worm castings tend to be much more concentrated than regular compost.

 You can also use the liquid that drains out the bottom of your bin (worm leachate) as a liquid fertilizer.
-We recommend diluting it first with 10 parts water to 1 part worm juice.
+I recommend diluting it first with 10 parts water to 1 part worm juice.
 Lots of people refer to this as worm tea, but worm tea requires a bit more work.

 While composting with worms is relatively simple, problems can still arise.